 These are the things I’ve got on rotation or refer back to often enough.
-2020 has brought with it a deluge of information online, so I try not to worry about reading and listening to everything I see, but I have found sustenance from some of these resources and people.
+The last few years have brought a deluge of information online, so I try not to worry about reading and listening to everything I see.
+I have found sustenance from some of these resources and the people who created them.
 I’ll keep adding to it occasionally.

 Interdependence Podcast with Holly Herndon and Matt Dryhurst

 This ongoing podcast series has been wide ranging and relevant to contemporary cultural theory.
 I particularly enjoyed the headless brands episode and the club economy episode.

 Segments of the podcast are available for free through most normal channels, but you can support their Patreon for full epidodes.